ZaidaTek/ZaidaScope/ReadMe.md

 4) Execute ZScope.exe, choose your COM-Port, channel config and measuring rate, and click Connect

-Note: If your Arduino uses an FTDI USB/Serial Chip, you need to adjust its latency from the default 16 ms to 1 ms for best performance.
+Notes

-To do this, go to Device Manager, open COM port, go to "Port Settings", click "Advanced" and adjust latency to 1 ms.
+1) If your Arduino uses an FTDI USB/Serial Chip, you need to adjust its latency from the default 16 ms to 1 ms for best performance.
+To do this, go to Device Manager, open COM port, go to Port Settings, click Advanced and adjust latency to 1 ms. USB/Serial chip CH340 does not have this issue, but has many COM communication errors at higher measuring rates.

-USB/Serial chip CH340 does not have this issue, but has many COM communication errors at higher measuring rates.
+2) For higher measuring rates (ca. 2+ kHz) you will need to add a voltage follower to your signal, because the internal impedance of the Arduino will be too low to read a high impedance measurement signal.